 For a few years now, Sony has had considerable success with its MILC lineup.
 After taking over Minolta’s camera product line, Sony found that it could gain little sales traction vs. the Canon/Nikon DSLR duopoly.
-In essence innovating to survive, Sony soon launched a line of physically small mirrorless APS-C cameras, with a highly advanced feature set and imaging sensors that captured photos exhibiting a very high dynamic range and reduced noise at high ISO values.
-More recently, Sony began offering multiple lines of full frame MILCs, the most recent of which, the A9, offers professional quality specs, including a maximum shooting rate of 20 frames per second, a virtual impossibility for DSLRs due to the mechanical limitations on flipping a reflex mirror at high rates.
+Although not the first to the MILC table, Sony soon launched a line of physically small mirrorless APS-C cameras, with a highly advanced feature set and imaging sensors that captured photos exhibiting a very high dynamic range and reduced noise at high ISO values.
+Sony's most recent full frame MILCs have set the bar very high.
+The A9, for example, offers professional quality specs, including a maximum shooting rate of 20 frames per second, a virtual impossibility for DSLRs due to the mechanical limitations on flipping a reflex mirror at high rates.

 The Sony MILC line has been especially popular with those who value small and light, in some cases despite the rather cramped ergonomics that result therefrom.
 And, the fact that other brands of lenses can be used via adapters hasn't hurt sales either.
-The mirrorless segment has grown to the point where it constitutes about one-third of the ILC market, and some Canon users have switched, citing substantial advantages over DSLRs.
+The mirrorless segment has grown to the point where it constitutes about one-third of the ILC market, and some Canon and Nikon users have switched, citing substantial advantages over DSLRs.
 Most people now concede that MILCs will continue to make inroads into the total ILC marketplace, although at what pace and in which segments remains very much uncertain.